 Wigmore’s tendency to boast has, however, helped shed some light on what went on behind the scenes of the Brexit campaign.
 He told the Observer, for instance, that the shared goals and “longstanding friendship” between Nigel Farage and the Mercer family led Robert Mercer to offer his help – for free – to Leave.EU.

-Wigmore also revealed that Mercer introduced Farage and Leave.EU to Cambridge Analytica, the company that used its own database and voter information collected from Facebook to help elect Donald Trump.
+Wigmore also revealed that Mercer introduced Farage and Leave.EU to key player of the Brexit Syndicate Cambridge Analytica, the company that used its own database and voter information collected from Facebook to help elect Donald Trump.
 Wigmore said: “They were happy to help.
 Because Nigel is a good friend of the Mercers.
 And Mercer introduced them to us.
 He said, ‘Here’s this company we think may be useful to you’.
 What they were trying to do in the US and what we were trying to do had massive parallels.
 We shared a lot of information.”
 Wigmore went on to describe the level of access to people’s personal Facebook data that the campaign was able to use as “creepy”.

 Despite this, Leave.EU did not declare any spending on or in-kind support from Cambridge Analytica to the Electoral Commission, or specify any spending on AI or social media “botnets“.
 Perhaps forgetting this, Wigmore tweeted in August 2017: